Workplace Wellness and Productivity

 - Sense of calm

-- Parents being more present for their children
+- Parents being more present for their children, because they no longer over stressed and anxious

-Contact me to lean how we can work together.
+Contact me to discuss how we can work together to improve your business productivity through employee well-being

 1. Business News Daily, March 28, 2012, “Employees Reveal How Stress Affects Their Jobs”